richard9106/Project-5/Example-Readme.md

   * [Back to Contents](#contents)

   ### Imagery
-  - I used FontAwesome https://fontawesome.com/ for various icons in the navbar, JobCard, and other places for visual effects.
+  - I used FontAwesome https://fontawesome.com/ for various icons in the navbar, shopping bag, and other places for visual effects.

    <br>

-  - I used [Unsplash](https://unsplash.com/) to populate the site with realistic royalty-free images while testing.
+  - I used [Pexels](https://www.pexels.com/es-es/) for free images .

   * [Back to Contents](#contents)

   ### Typography
-   * I used a default Google font of Raleway and sans serif throughout the website for visual clarity and consistency.
+   * I used a default Google font of Roboto and sans serif throughout the website for visual clarity and consistency.

-  ### MVP
+  ### MVP (minimun vialble product)

   Using the GitHub project board I prioritised user stories to give me an incremental MVP.

   At each stage of achieving an MVP, I would aim to complete a piece of functioning work.
 Styling issues would be noted as a small-item, logged to the Kanban board and I would revisit to make incremental visual improvements once the functionality logic was completed.